 Factoring is available to owner-operators, small fleet owners, and larger companies.
 It allows you to take on new clients without worrying about slow payments.
 When used correctly, factoring can help you grow your company and add shippers with confidence.
 To learn more, read “What is Freight Factoring and How Does it Work?”

 The hardest step for an owner-operator is to grow from a single-unit business into a small company with a fleet.
 Managing a small fleet is very different from working as an owner-operator.
 Many owner-operators don’t plan this step carefully enough, resulting in financial problems.
 Your best strategy is to plan your fleet expansion carefully while minimizing risk.
 Learn as much as you can about fleet management before investing any funds.
 Work with a CPA to develop financial forecasts.
 Lastly, consider starting your expansion with leased drivers before transitioning to hiring drivers.

 We are a leading freight bill factoring company and can provide you with competitive terms.
 For a quote, fill out this form or call us toll-free at (877) 300 3258.

-Note: Factoring is only available to owner-operators that operate under their own authority.
+Note: Factoring is available only to owner-operators who operate under their own authority.